gilkeidar/ByteFrost/Documentation/Dev Log/june_7_2025_addressing_modes.md

 control signal is set so that the Fetch State Machine will fetch the next instruction in the next cycle.
-As a result of *PC Advance* being active, the *FetchCycle* signal is high, meaning that the AR Select unit will set the `PC` to write to the Address Bus.
-As a result, in the last microinstruction of any instruction, no AR beside the `PC` may write to the Address Bus (this may cause some instructions to require an additional cycle just to fetch the next instruction).
+As a result of *PC Advance* being active, the *FetchCycle* signal is high, meaning that the AR Select unit will set the `PC` to write to the Address Bus AND that the Data Bus is in use (as memory is writing the low instruction byte of the next instruction to the Data Bus).
+As a result, in the last microinstruction of any instruction, no AR beside the `PC` may write to the Address Bus and no entity may write to the Data Bus beside memory (this may cause some instructions to require an additional cycle just to fetch the next instruction).

 Control Signal List: